-- 1. Contact Designated SG Lead (DSL) or Deputy Designated SG Lead (DDSL) - 2.
-Fill in the Safeguarding Concern Form: LINK TO FOLLOW - 3.
+- Contact Designated SG Lead (DSL) or Deputy Designated SG Lead (DDSL) who are named below - 2.
+Fill in the Safeguarding Concern Form: https://forms.office.com/e/mH574rns35 - 3.
 DSL will offer guidance and assistance in taking necessary steps - 4.
 DSL will ensure full details are recorded on the confidential record for that client (Lamplight or Beacon).
-If we do not hold records for them on Lamplight or Beacon, then record information in Safeguarding Folder on MyECI.
+If we do not hold records for them on Lamplight or Beacon, then ensure full records are kept on the Safeguarding Concern Form on MyECI.

-Designated Child Safeguarding Lead: Daisy Binnie / 0784201943
+Designated Child Safeguarding Lead: Daisy Binnie / 07842 019431

-Deputy Designated Safeguarding Lead: Jodie Pitcher / 07842025364
+Deputy Designated Safeguarding Lead: Jodie Pitcher / 07842 025364